top of page

 Roster

-Those on duty are to set the tables and collect meals from the new saloon door bench.
+Those on duty are to set the tables and collect meals from the serving bench.
 Used crockery and cutlery are to be returned to the same bench after each course.
-Washing up and putting away of dishes will be done by Teddy and Lou.
+Thomas and Gabby will wash up and put away dishes until the last meal or dessert is served.
+Following the last meal or dessert, the serving bench will be raised, the people on duty will then be able to enter the kitchen to wash and pack away the remaining dishes, glasses and cutlery.

-If something does not suit, try to arrange a swap with someone.
+If a duty does not suit, try to arrange a swap with someone.
 If that does not work, see me (the Hut Captain).

 If you are on roster: